datavis-tech/reactive-model/README.md

 <a name="set-state" href="#set-state">#</a> <i>model</i>.<b>setState</b>(<i>state</i>)

 Sets the state of the model from its serialized form.
 The `state` argument object is expected to contain values for public properties that have values other than their defaults.
 Public properties not included in `state` will be set to their default values.
 Properties not previously added as public properties may not be included in the `state` object.

+This function may only be invoked after invoking `model.finalize()`.

 ## Glossary